Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 17.31.33 UTC
+- WIB: Senin, 16 Desember 2024 18.22.09 UTC
-- WITA: Senin, 16 Desember 2024 18.31.33 UTC
+- WITA: Senin, 16 Desember 2024 19.22.09 UTC
-- WIT: Senin, 16 Desember 2024 19.31.33 UTC
+- WIT: Senin, 16 Desember 2024 20.22.09 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational